kpounot/nPDyn/README.md

 Work still ongoing, not all features are working properly or are present at the moment.

 ## Installation/Usage:
-Extract the archive in the wanted directory
+nPDyn makes use of NAMDAnalyzer, which can be obtained at github.com/kpounot/NAMDAnalyzer Extract the archive in the wanted directory

 ### Unix
 For installation within your python framework, use:

     make
     make install

+or

+    python3 setup.py build
+    python3 setup.py install

 ### Windows
 It's recommended to use MinGW or similar tools.
 Then, the package can be installed using: